-Urgently needed care is care you get for a sudden illness, injury, or condition that isn't an emergency but still needs to be taken care of right away.
-For example, you might have a flare-up of an existing condition and need to have it treated.
+Urgently needed care is care you get for a situation that isn't an emergency but still needs to be taken care of right away.
+For example, you might have a flare-up of an existing condition or a severe sore throat that occurs over the weekend and need to have it treated.